Roland-Huisman/Digital_RX8E_M8357R/README.md

 # Digital_RX8E_M8357R
-This is a 74xx clone of the Digital RX8E M8357 RX01 / RX02 floppy controller.
+This is a 74xx clone of the Digital RX8E M8357 RX01 / RX02 floppy controller
+for the DEC PDP8/E family computers.
 It's called the RX8E M8357R.

 There are no DEC or SP chips used.
 Only 74xx and 74HCTxx series chips.
 It passes the DIRXAC maindec and boots OS/8.
 In the upcoming weeks I want to do